-Recommendations on pulp therapy for primary and immature permanent teeth were developed by the Clinical Affairs Committee – Pulp Therapy Subcommittee and adopted in 1991.
-This document is a revision of the previous version, last revised in 2009.
-This revision included a new systematic literature search of the PubMed®/MEDLINE database using the terms: pulpotomy, pulpectomy, indirect pulp treatment, stepwise excavation, pulp therapy, pulp capping, pulp exposure, bases, liners, calcium hydroxide, formocresol, ferric sulfate, glass ionomer, mineral trioxide aggregate (MTA), bacterial microleakage under restorations, dentin bonding agents, resin modified glass ionomers, and endodontic irrigants; fields: all.
+Recommendations on pulp therapy for primary and immature permanent teeth were developed by the Clinical Affairs Committee – Pulp Therapy Subcommittee and adopted in 1991.1 This document by the Council of Clinical Affairs is a revision of the previous version, last revised in 2014.2 This revision included a new search of the PubMed®/MEDLINE database using the terms: pulpotomy, pulpectomy, pulpectomy primary teeth, indirect pulp treatment (IPT) , stepwise excavation, pulp therapy, pulp capping, pulp exposure, bases, liners, calcium hydroxide, formocresol, ferric sulfate, glass ionomer, mineral trioxide aggregate (MTA), bacterial microleakage under restorations, lesion sterilizationtissue repair (LSTR), dentin bonding agents, resin modified glass ionomers, and endodontic irrigants; fields: all.
 Papers for review were chosen from the resultant lists and from hand searches.
 When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion including those from the 2007 joint symposium of the AAPD and the American Association of Endodontists (AAE) titled Emerging Science in Pulp Therapy: New Insights into Dilemmas and Controversies (Chicago, Ill.)

-The primary objective of pulp therapy is to maintain the integrity and health of the teeth and their supporting tissues.
-It is a treatment objective to maintain the vitality of the pulp of a tooth affected by caries, traumatic injury, or other causes.
-Especially in young permanent teeth with immature roots, the pulp is integral to continue apexogenesis.
-Long term retention of a permanent tooth requires a root with a favorable crown/root ratio and dentinal walls that are thick enough to withstand normal function.
+The primary goal of pulp therapy is to maintain the integrityand health of the teeth and their supporting tissues whilemaintaining the vitality of the pulp of a tooth affected bycaries, traumatic injury, or other causes.
+Especially in youngpermanent teeth with immature roots, the pulp is integral tocontinue apexogenesis.
+Long term retention of a permanenttooth requires a root with a favorable crown/root ratio anddentinal walls that are thick enough to withstand normal function.
 Therefore, pulp preservation is a primary goal for treatment of the young permanent dentition.
-A tooth without a vital pulp, however, can remain clinically functional.1

-The indications, objectives, and type of pulpal therapy depend on whether the pulp is vital or nonvital, based on the clinical diagnosis of normal pulp (symptom free and normally responsive to vitality testing), reversible pulpitis (pulp is capable of healing), symptomatic or asymptomatic irreversible pulpitis (vital inflamed pulp is incapable of healing), or necrotic pulp.2 The clinical diagnosis3 is derived from:
+The indications, objectives, and type of pulpal therapy arebased on the health status of the pulp tissue which is classifiedas: normal pulp (symptom free and normally responsive tovitality testing), reversible pulpitis (pulp is capable of healing),symptomatic or asymptomatic irreversible pulpitis (vitalinflamed pulp is incapable of healing), or necrotic pulp.3 Theclinical diagnosis derived from:4-7